#BBNaija: Tobi finally addresses his relationship with alleged girlfriend, Regina — Nigeria Today

 Now that Alex is in the picture, people thought Regina might feel threatened – they insinuated that she should be ready to face a stiff competition from the ex Big Brother Naija housemate.

-Regina however, shut down the speculation saying she is too powerful to be in anyone’s shadow.
+Regina however, shut down the speculations saying she is too powerful to be in anyone’s shadow.

 Do you have something awesome to share with the world?
 Click here to share